last72/NewTabWithFavorites/README.md

 **Made with ❤️ for Microsoft Edge users who love organised favorites**

 > Transform your new tab experience - install New Tab with Favorites today!

+---

+## 🤖 Purpose (for Copilot)

+This extension is designed to replace the default new tab page in Microsoft Edge (and Chrome) with a custom page that displays the user's bookmarks (favorites), especially those from the Favorites Bar, in a visually organized, column-based layout.
+It uses the browser's Bookmarks API to read and render the user's favorites, preserving folder structure and favicons, and provides instant navigation to bookmarked sites.
+The extension is built with vanilla JavaScript and jQuery, and aims for a clean, modern, and responsive user interface.